Save the date! Chartered Institute launch

 By itself, having a Charter will not automatically improve pay and conditions for archaeologists.
 However, it gives the Institute, its members and Registered Organisations a much stronger voice with which to promote the value of the work carried out by archaeologists, the high level of skills and qualifications they have and the importance of commissioning work from appropriately accredited organisations.
 If we are able to work together as a profession and grasp the opportunity afforded by the grant of Charter to promote the value of our work, we may see improvements in remuneration as a result.

-Once the Royal Charter has been granted you will be able to use your new post-nominals to raise the profile of your professional accreditation, and explain what they mean.
-We will let you know the date from which you can use your new post-nominals, but for now you should continue to use your existing post-nominals.
-And you will be able to look for those post-nominals from those you work with and expect that they should also be able to demonstrate the same professional recognition and ethical competence that you have.
+Promote to those you work with that you will soon be a member of a Chartered Institute, use your post-nominal letters to raise the profile of your professional accreditation, and explain what they mean.
+Look for the same from those you work with (whatever profession they are part of) and consider which professional bodies they should be accredited by.
+Expect that they should also be able to demonstrate the same professional recognition and ethical competence that you have.

 Not at all.
 As when we changed from the Institute of Field Archaeologists to trade as the Institute for Archaeologists, the work of the Institute will still be in place and will be associated with the Chartered Institute.
 It will be clear on our website that we were formerly the Institute for Archaeologists.